Dollar falters as U.S. Fed's interest rate view weighs

 "I still think the bias for the dollar is to strengthen particularly when you consider it's always against something else.
 And that something else are other currencies whose central banks are either cutting rates or initiating some form of quantitative easing."

-In late trading, the euro was 1.3 percent higher against the dollar at $1.0796.
+In late trading, the euro was 1.3 percent higher against the dollar at $1.0796 EUR=.
 It was up 3 percent this week, the largest weekly gain since October 2011.

 In what could be the first signs of cracks appearing in what had been a united front among major banks, HSBC on Thursday raised its euro forecast to $1.20 by end-2017, arguing that the dollar's explosive rally was nearing its end.

-The dollar was down 1.4 percent against the Swiss franc at 0.9772, for a weekly drop of 2.8 percent.
-Against the yen, the dollar slipped 0.5 percent to 120.61, with a weekly decline of nearly 1 percent.
+The dollar was down 1.4 percent against the Swiss franc at 0.9772 CHF=, for a weekly drop of 2.8 percent.
+Against the yen, the dollar slipped 0.5 percent to 120.61 JPY=, with a weekly decline of nearly 1 percent.

 Commodity currencies gained against the dollar.
-The Australian dollar rose 1.7 percent to US$0.7774 and the New Zealand dollar was up 2.3 percent at US$0.7543, while the U.S. dollar was down 1 percent versus the Canadian currency at C$1.2588.
+The Australian dollar rose 1.7 percent to US$0.7774 AUD= and the New Zealand dollar was up 2.3 percent at US$0.7543 NZD=, while the U.S. dollar was down 1 percent versus the Canadian currency at C$1.2588 CAD=.

 (Additional reporting by Ahmed Aboulenein in London; Editing by Bernadette Baum and Steve Orlofsky)